Dublin Pearse railway station: Station renaming

 The station was renamed in 1966, when several Irish railway stations were renamed as part of the Easter Rising 50th-anniversary celebrations, after the Pearse brothers, Patrick and Willie.
 Probably due to confusion with the nearby Pearse Street, Dubliners often refer to it as "Pearse Street station".

 Bay platform removal

-The bay platforms have been used as a set for movies including Michael Collins, Angela's Ashes, Nora and the 2005 remake Lassie.
+The bay platforms have been used as a set for movies including Johnny Nobody, Michael Collins, Angela's Ashes, Nora and the 2005 remake Lassie.
 Until 2007 the former platform 2 was occasionally used for special services.
 The former platform 1 continued to exist but was unsuitable for modern passenger trains and was used as a siding before conversion to a car park.
 Platform 5 had also been unused for some time.
 By 2008 all the bay platforms had been removed or filled in.